krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

 ### 2. &nbsp; Code Implementation

 Most programming languages do not provide a $+ \infty$ variable, and can only use the maximum value of integer type `int` as a substitute.
-However, this can lead to large number overflow: the $+ 1$ operation in the state transition equation may cause overflow.
+However, this can lead to integer overflow: the $+ 1$ operation in the state transition equation may cause overflow.

 For this reason, we use the number $amt + 1$ to represent invalid solutions, because the maximum number of coins needed to make up $amt$ is at most $amt$.
 Before returning, check whether $dp[n, amt]$ equals $amt + 1$; if so, return $-1$, indicating that the target amount cannot be made up.
 The code is as follows: